hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/testing.md

 # Testing CDK Applications

 Testing your application can give you faster feedback cycles and guard you against unwanted changes.
-Currently testing in Typescript with jest is best supported, see [Writing your own adapter](#own-adapter) to see how you can wire in your favorite test framework.

 ## Unit Tests

+Unit testing is currently only supported for Typescript with jest.
 We generate all files necessary to run jest when you run `cdktf init` so that you can start writing tests right away.
 If you want to add jest to an existing project, please [follow their guide](https://jestjs.io/docs/getting-started).
 Once done you need to add these lines in a [setup file](https://jestjs.io/docs/configuration#setupfiles-array):

 ```js